 There are two exceptions to when a service provision change will be protected by TUPE.
 If the contract is:

-- for the supply of goods for the company’s use (for example, a restaurant changing food suppliers)
+- for the supply of goods for the company’s use like a restaurant changing food suppliers

-- carried out in connection with a single specific event or short-term task (for example, a catering company being used to cater a large corporate event)
+- carried out in connection with a single specific event or short-term task like a catering company being used to cater a large corporate event

 You are only protected under a service provision change if you can be clearly identified as completing the service that is being transferred.

 For example, if you work for a courier service, but the collections and deliveries for a business could be picked up or delivered by a number of different couriers on an ad hoc basis, you would not be part of an identifiable team of employees.